MrEricL/MADE-in-China/README.md

 ## How to run and use our app:
 First, you will be directed to a beautiful login screen.
 If you don't yet have an account, click on the link towards the middle of the screen.
 From their, register a NEW username and password, and select either Owner or Customer.
 Then, you will be redirected to your corresponding homepage.
 If you are an Owner, click on the link directing you to register a restaurant.
 From there, fill out the form in this sequence: form, then select tables, then click finalize, and then, finally, click submit.
 If you are a Customer, you should be able to select restaurants and reservation times from a calendar.
 Then, in all cases, click on Restaurants to view either available (Customer) or submitted (Owner) restaurants, and click Log Out to do just that.

+## Potential bugs
+One thing to watch out for exists in the restaurant registration form.
+If you are an owner, once you have filled out your form and selected your layout, be sure to click the "finalize" button FIRST, and THEN click the "submit" button.
+This ensures that a screenshot of the floorplan is sent before the restaurant is registered, and Customers can then view the floorplan.
+Additionally, if you choose to add or subtract squares, there may be a couple issues.
+Firstly, when adding, the new squares exist, but are not visible until you drag your mouse over them.
+So, if you wish to include added squares in the table, just drag your lasso over where they should be.
+Secondly, when subtracting selectable squares, if you wish to remove an original square, you would have to click the button twice.

+#### Happy registering!

 ### --The MADE-in-China Crew!